 Another fairly quiet day.
-Almost.
 Dr. Korvusar came down to the crew area today.
 It isn’t off-limits but we never explicitly tell the passengers they can come down either.
-She came down about the middle of the afternoon.
+She showed up about the middle of the afternoon.

 “Dr. Korvusar!”
 I said, standing up and giving her my best friendly greeting.
 “I hadn’t expected you to join us.
 What can I do for you?”

 Saahna and Jami looked up from a board game they were playing on the opposite side of the lounge then looked back to it when they saw I was talking to her.
 Do’rex was on the bridge, he did spend most of his time there, and Varan was probably up in the passenger lounge in case they needed him.

 “I was wondering if I could have a tour of the ship, Captain,” she asked.
 “Since I’m going to be travelling with you for a while, I thought it would be good to see where I’m going to be staying.”

 Both Saahna and Jami looked up at that, Jami with a frown on her face, but I waved in their direction.
 “Sure, I can do that.”
 I nodded to her.
 “There isn’t much to see, really.
 Where do you want to start?”